kbarbary/sep/README.md

 [Source Extractor](http://www.astromatic.net/software/sextractor) is
 great, but sometimes you just want to use some of the pieces from it without running the entire executable.
 This library implements a few of the algorithms used in SExtractor as stand-alone pieces.
+So far this
+includes:

+* background estimation
+* source detection

 Install
 -------